Storyline 360: Choosing Player Colors, Fonts, and Button Styles

 - Click Show advanced color editing to reveal additional color options.

 - Use the color selector to choose a new color.
 (If you see top and bottom colors, it means the item is a gradient composed of two colors.)
-If you don't see the color you want, click More Colors to specify a custom color.

 - To apply transparency to the item you're modifying, enter a percentage in the Transparency field.
 (Transparency isn’t available for all items.)

 To remove a custom color scheme, select it from the Color scheme drop-down, then click the Delete button.
+(Built-in color schemes can’t be deleted.)

 The deleted scheme will no longer appear in your color choices.
-However, if you delete a color scheme that's applied to another course, it won't be removed from that course—it'll just be stored in that particular project file.
+However, if you delete a color scheme that's applied to another course, it won't be removed from that course; it'll just be stored in that particular project file.